liveforensics/Docker/Windows/sdk7/readme.md

 # PHASE 1

-do a docker-compose build
-to get the liveforensics/buildbox:sdk7.1-base image
+do a docker-compose -f .\docker-compose-1.yml build to get the liveforensics/buildbox:sdk7.1-intermediate image

 then

-docker run -it --name sdk71 -v c:\temp\dockerfolder:c:\sdk liveforensics/buildbox:sdk7.1-base powershell
+docker run -it --name sdk71 -v c:\temp\dockerfolder:c:\sdk liveforensics/buildbox:sdk7.1-intermediate powershell

 where i've previously extracted the sdk 7.1 iso folders into c:\temp\dockerfolder

-inside the running container, go to c:\persist and run
+inside the running container..

-.\permissions.ps1
+C:\persist\takeownership.ps1

 this will set the registry keys for an older version of the dotnet framework, which fools the sdk installer into working!

-then change to c:\sdk\sdk\setup - or whereever you've mapped the sdk setup folder and run
+change this to whereever you've mapped the sdk setup folder and run..

- .\SDKSetup.exe /quiet /norestart
+ C:\sdk\sdk\Setup\SDKSetup.exe /quiet /norestart

  give it a good few minutes to complete.

  Now you should have sdk 7.1 installed.
-Go back into c:\persist and run
+Go back into c:\persist and run..

- .\andback.ps1
+ C:\persist\andback.ps1

  to reset the registry keys to the current version of the dotnet framework.

-if you want to make the image a bit smaller, go into C:\Program Files\Microsoft SDKs\Windows\v7.1 and run
+if you want to make the image a bit smaller..

-remove-item -Recurse -Force .\Samples\
+Remove-Item -Recurse -Force 'C:\Program Files\Microsoft SDKs\Windows\v7.1\Samples\'

 now exit the container and commit it as an image file like this

-docker commit sdk71 liveforensics/buildbox:sdk7.1
+docker commit sdk71 liveforensics/buildbox:sdk7.1-base

+delete the container

+docker rm sdk71

 # PHASE 2
+now we're going to make a runnable container

+docker-compose -f .\docker-compose-2.yml build

+which will give you liveforensics/buildbox:sdk7.1

+you can run the image as a standalone build container like this..

+docker run -it --rm --name sdk71 liveforensics/buildbox:sdk7.1 inside the container run setenv.cmd /? to see the options

+# PHASE 3

 now we're going to add the jenkins stuff

-docker-compose -f docker-compose-2.yml build
+docker-compose -f docker-compose-3.yml build

 this creates the liveforensics/buildbox:sdk7.1-jenkins image

+docker rmi liveforensics/buildbox:sdk7.1-base liveforensics/buildbox:sdk7.1-intermediate